Book 2, Chap. 2a: Money as Part of the General Stock of Society (the Cost of Maintaining the National Capital)

 - £1.8 million are poured into it.

 - £800,000 must overflow.

-- That sum is over and above what can be employed in the circulation of the country.
+- That sum is over and above what can be employed in the country’s circulation.

-- This sum cannot be employed at home but it too valuable to be left idle.
+- This sum cannot be employed at home but it is too valuable to be left idle.

-- It will, therefore, be sent abroad to seek profitable employment which it cannot find at home.
+- Therefore, it will be sent abroad to seek profitable employment which it cannot find at home.

 - But the paper cannot go abroad because:

 - the issuing banks are too far away.

 - it is not legal tender in foreign countries

 - £800,000 in gold and silver will be sent abroad.

 - The channel of home circulation will remain filled with a million of paper instead of the million of metals which filled it before.

 31 The gold and silver sent abroad is not sent for for nothing.

 - It is not given as a gift to foreign nations.